RN Case Manager: Job Description, Duties and Requirements

 RN Case Manager Job Description

 RN case managers are registered nurses (RNs) who develop, implement, and evaluate individualized patient care plans.
 They act as social workers, advocate patient welfare, and serve as a liaison between patients, their families, and healthcare providers.
 Hospitals, hospices, nursing homes, home health agencies, and health insurance companies may employ RN case managers.

 RN Case Manager Job Duties

 RN case managers work with new admissions, assessing their conditions and needs in order to develop personalized care plans.
 They regularly evaluate these plans of care and update them on an as-needed basis.
-They must educate their patients and their families on how to follow their care plans.
+They must educate patients and their families on how to follow their care plans.
 RN case managers may also provide nursing care to their patients.

 RN Case Manager Requirements